Families of Charleston church massacre victims reach an $88M settlement with the Justice Department - KTVZ

 ‘No one disputes’ the shooter shouldn’t have been able to buy a gun, court says

-A federal appeals court ruled in 2019 that families of those slain could sue the US government for negligence over lapses in the FBI background check that allowed the shooter to buy the semiautomatic pistol used in the massacre.
+A federal appeals court ruled in 2019 that families of those slain could sue the US government for negligence over lapses in the FBI background check that allowed Roof to buy the semiautomatic pistol used in the massacre.

 Before the massacre, Roof had been arrested on a drug charge that should have prevented him from purchasing the gun had the charge been properly reported during the background check, the appeals court found in 2019.